 See the Receiver Match page for more information.

 Telemetry enables the model or receiver to send information back to the radio,.
 Common uses are sending signal strength (RSSI) or flight battery voltage data so that it can be displayed on the radio.

-Telemetry can be disabled by checking the Disable Telemetry box in Model Setup.
+All MULTI-Module telemetry, including sending module version and channel order information to the radio, can be disabled by checking the Disable Telemetry box in Model Setup.